Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 Are creators being asked to work for exposure?

-No. The Creator Residency is for independent creators making their own content for their own platforms — not producing commercial deliverables for Elev8150.
+No. The Independent Creator Visit is for independent creators making their own content for their own platforms — not producing commercial deliverables for Elev8150.
 You keep full control of your work.
 If Elev8150 ever wants to commission specific content for commercial use, that will be a separate paid arrangement with clear scope, usage rights, licensing, and compensation.
 That is a different conversation entirely.

 Do creators have to give Elev8150 their photos or videos?